ckingdon/git-gogo-workflow/README.md

 # git-gogo-workflow

-I orginally this is a repo to go with an org for a group class project.
-The product we produced was gogoMoney, thus "gogo" is all over this.
+This repo was part of an org I made for a group class a few years back.
+The product we produced was gogoMoney, thus "gogo" is all through this.

 I'm including it here because it's an ok reference for using git, pull requests, etc.